-This is a spotlight on literary agent Emily Keyes, who recently moved to the new agency of Foreword Literary.
-(She was previously with L. Perkins Associates.)
+This is a spotlight on literary agent Emily Keyes, who recently moved to the new agency of Fuse Literary (formerly called Foreword Literary).
+She was previously with L. Perkins Associates.
 Read below to learn more about her and the genres she seeks from writers.
 Good luck querying!

 The biggest literary agent database anywhere